 Recent work has indicated that circulating HDLs are important for a well-functioning BBB by promoting cerebrovascular health through several mechanisms.
-For example, entering the CNS via the choroid plexus (32) HDL may maintain BBB integrity from the luminal side of the vessel by promoting repair of damaged endothelial cells, enhancing endothelial integrity and barrier function.
-HDL may also prevent deleterious amyloid-beta peptide (A $\beta$ ) accumulation by enhancing its clearance from the brain and accelerating its degradation (33).
-Consistent with the latter, several investigators have demonstrated in vitro that apoA-I inhibits Aß aggregation into fibrils, and reduces Aß-induced cytotoxicity, oxidative stress and neuronal degeneration (for review see (34).
-Thus there is an increasing effort underway to utilize these beneficial effects of HDLs for the treatment of Alzheimer's disease.
-For example, it has recently been reported that treatment with HDL-based nanoparticles resulted in decreased A $\beta$ deposition, attenuated reactive gliosis, ameliorated neurological alterations, and reduced memory deficits in an animal model of Alzheimer's disease (35).
-Most importantly, previous data have shown that apoA-I protects mitochondria by multiple mechanisms involving interaction with CoQ, to stabilize complex II and inhibit ROS-mediated damage to respiratory complexes (14).
+For example, entering the CNS via the choroid plexus (33), HDL may maintain BBB integrity from the luminal side of the vessel by promoting repair of damaged endothelial cells and enhancing endothelial integrity and barrier function.
+HDL may also prevent deleterious amyloid- $\beta$ peptide (A $\beta$ ) accumulation by enhancing its clearance from the brain and accelerating its degradation.
+Consistent with the latter, several investigators have demonstrated in vitro that apoA-I inhibits A $\beta$ aggregation into fibrils and reduces A $\beta$ -induced cytotoxicity, oxidative stress, and neuronal degeneration [for review see (10)].
+Thus, there is an increasing effort underway to utilize these beneficial effects of HDLs for the treatment of Alzheimer's disease.
+For example, it has recently been reported that treatment with HDL-based nanoparticles resulted in decreased AB deposition, attenuated reactive gliosis, ameliorated neurological alterations, and reduced memory deficits in an animal model of Alzheimer's disease (34).
+Most importantly, previous data have shown that apoA-I protects mitochondria by multiple mechanisms involving interaction with CoQ, to stabilize complex II and inhibit reactive oxygen species-mediated damage to respiratory complexes (14).
 It seems plausible that these mechanisms may contribute to the herein observed improvement of mitochondrial bioenergetics by administration of HDL particles.
-In addition, a putative link has been developed in recent years between major players involved in HDL mediated cholesterol reuptake like ABCA1, endocytosis and mitochondrial metabolism (35), but the detailed underlying mechanisms are still unknown.
-RNA expression data from our study corroborate this link, and ongoing investigations led by us and others are ongoing to fully understand this novel HDL function.
-Consistent with our observation that HDLs modify mitochondrial bioenergetics in the hypothalamus is the evidence that administration of bezafibrate, a fibrate drug used to lower LDL cholesterol and increase HDL cholesterol levels in the blood, resulted in an increase in mitochondrial proteins and mitochondrial ATP generating capacity (36).
+In addition, a putative link has been developed in recent years between major players involved in HDL-mediated cholesterol reuptake, like ABCA1, endocytosis, and mitochondrial metabolism (34), but the detailed underlying mechanisms are still unknown.
+RNA expression data from our study corroborate this link, and investigations led by us and others are ongoing to fully understand this novel HDL function.
+Consistent with our observation that HDLs modify mitochondrial bioenergetics in the hypothalamus is the evidence that administration of bezafibrate, a fibrate drug used to lower LDL cholesterol and increase HDL cholesterol levels in the blood, resulted in an increase in mitochondrial proteins and mitochondrial ATP-generating capacity (35).
 Importantly, bezafibrate treatment also attenuated astrogliosis and reduced inflammatory marker levels.
-Similarly, administration of rHDL (CSL-111) reverses reactive astrogliosis and mitochondrial dysfunction in the hypothalamus of apoA- $I^{-/-}$ mice.
-Collectively, our data reveal that CSL-111 treatment may offer therapeutic potential to correct diet-independent alterations in functional integrity of hypothalamic astrocytes by targeting pathways connecting inflammation and mitochondrial homeostasis.
+Similarly, administration of rHDL (CSL-111) reverses reactive astrogliosis and mitochondrial dysfunction in the hypothalamus of apoA-I-/ mice.
+Collectively, our data reveal that CSL-111 treatment may offer therapeutic potential to correct diet-independent alterations in the functional integrity of hypothalamic astrocytes by targeting pathways connecting inflammation and mitochondrial homeostasis.